Child-Initiated Independent Learning

 Child Initiated Independent Learning is an important part of our curriculum.

-You can see examples of current projects by clicking here ~
+You can see examples of current projects by clicking on the link below.

 Click on the thumbnails to see examples of recent finished projects and read about our child initiated independent learning below.